 Want to know something.
 None of it mattered.
 Yes, the outer layers were important (undergarments too).
 My hiking shoes and jackets were essential.

 I ended up doing laundry halfway through our two week trip and could have packed half as much since you rarely ever saw what I was wearing underneath my coat in photos.

 What Month to Visit Ireland

-The month you visit Ireland is actually very important when it comes to packing tips.
-Like Scotland, it rains most of the year, but the summer months (particularly June and down by the coast) may see less rain than winter (December and January can be the worst).
+However, the month you visit Ireland is actually very important when it comes to packing tips.
+Like Scotland, a lot throughout the year, but the summer months (particularly June and down by the coast) may see less rain than winter (December and January can be the worst).
 Oddly enough, April is one of the driest months in Ireland, which for those of us in the United States is odd, since “April showers bring May flowers.”

 Doing Laundry in Ireland